HenrikSchumacher/Repulsor/README.md

 ## Within the _C++_ code

-_Repulsor_ is header-only, so do not have to precompile anything and thus you also find no makefile here.
+_Repulsor_ is header-only, so you do not have to precompile anything and thus you also find no makefile here.
 Just include

     #include "Repulsor.hpp"

 and tell your compiler where to find it: either put the parent directory of this file onto the search path or submit it with the `-I` compiler command (_clang_ or _gcc_ ).

 However, you also need implementations of _CBLAS_ and _LAPACK_.
-There are various choices for this and they may have a heavy impact on the performance.
+There are various choices for these and they may have a heavy impact on the performance.
 That's why I did not hard-code any implementation into `Repulsor.hpp`.
-(Moreover, for lacking appropriate test systems, I cannot give any educated guesses for which implementation to use.)
 See the instructions below for details.
+I recommend to use Intel oneMKL for maximal performance on Intel machines and Apple Accelerate on Apple Silicon.
+I think _AMD AOCL-BLAS_ should be the best option on AMD hardware, but I have no experience to back that up.
+OpenBLAS seems to provide also a very good performance (at least on Apple Silicon).
+And it has the advantage of being the most portable implementation.

 ## CBLAS/LAPACK

-Most CBLAS and LAPACK implementations come with files `cblas.h` and `lapack.h`, e.g., _OpenBLAS_ (which might be the most portable option), _Intel oneMKL_ (only recommended on Intel hardware), _AMD AOCL-BLAS_ (on AMD hardware).
+Most CBLAS and LAPACK implementations come with files `cblas.h` and `lapack.h`.
 In that case, just put

-    #define LAPACK_DISABLE_NAN_CHECK
     #include <cblas.h>
     #include <lapack.h>

 into your _C++_ code _before_ you include `Repulsor.hpp`.
 Of course, your path variables or compiler flags should hint the compiler to these files.
 And you also have to link the according libraries.
 But the actual library name and so the linker command may differ from implementation to implementation, so please refer to their documentations for details.

+If you use Intel oneMKL, then you would rather have to use the following:

+    #include <mkl_cblas.h>
+    #include <mkl_lapack.h>

+If in doubt, then better consult the [Link Line Advisor](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-link-line-advisor.html).

-Under macos you can (and IMHO should) use the _Accelerate_ framework.
+Under macos you can use the _Accelerate_ framework.
 Make sure to use the most recent API by inserting this

-    #define LAPACK_DISABLE_NAN_CHECK
     #define ACCELERATE_NEW_LAPACK
     #include <Accelerate/Accelerate.h>